justinara/story_guidelines/storybookguidelines.md

 <br>
-Merge directly dependent or same purpose properties into a single example (i.e. width and height could be a single example named ‘Dimensions’).
+Merge directly dependent or same purpose properties into a single example (i.e. width and height could be a single example named ‘Dimensions’):

 <table>
 <tr>